-DT860 Prayer and Contemplation: Classic and Contemporary Texts spiritual theologians from the 1950s (Thomas Merton), the 1970s (Henri Nouwen), and the 1990s (Robert Barron).
+DT860 Prayer and Contemplation: Classic and Contemporary Texts

+The purpose of this course is to introduce contemporary Catholic spiritual theology, with a focus on the English-speaking world.
+The course proposes that the interaction between theology and spirituality can be seen by looking at key spiritual theologians from the 1950s (Thomas Merton), the 1970s (Henri Nouwen), and the 1990s (Robert Barron).
 Some attention will also be paid to more recent spiritual theologians and to the revival of spiritual theology in the 1930s.
 The purpose of the course is to learn about spiritual theology with special attention to the ways in which theological currents influence spirituality.